 If your site doesn’t get much sun during the day, it may be best to wait to build, as a frozen ground can really make things difficult for the subcontractors.

 While you may be able to find a lower rate for the subcontractor’s works, you may also have to pay more because you need a heating requirement.
 The winter months can be frigid, and you want to make sure that your contractors have a safe working environment.
 Furthermore, you’ll have to pay a premium for any equipment being sent out in the cold.

 The structural framing and roof construction should also be completed before the snow falls, meaning that there is an added sense of urgency to complete these areas, leaving little room for delays.

-So, if you’re in a bit of a time constraint, and the winter isn’t projected to be too rough, you can get away with building in the winter.
+So, if you’re in a bit of a time constraint, and the winter isn’t projected to be too rough, you can get away with building a house in MN in the winter.
 So, it can be done, and the right construction and design team will work with you to complete the job in the safest, most efficient manner possible.

 Well, first off, the weather is ideal, aside from the occasional rain.
 However, as we saw this past fall, rain in Minnesota can happen at just about any time of the year, so there isn’t exactly a great way to avoid this.
 Whereas a big snowfall can delay the project considerably, after it rains, subcontractors should be able to get back to work the next day.

 Where summer is the busiest time for home builders and contractors, you can get your ideal builder before they are backlogged with too many projects in the summer.
 Therefore your home will get more attention than if you were to build in the summer.